1. Does therapy work?

 Yes, I cater my availability to my clients’ needs and am open Monday to Thursday 12pm to 8pm and Sunday 10am to 4pm.
 I want to make sure you are able to receive your therapy without your work being affected.

-4. Do I have to do in-home therapy?
+4. Do I have to do in-home, online therapy?

 Not at all.
-In addition to home-based therapy, I offer sessions at my Oakland office as well as online video sessions.
+In addition to home-based, online video therapy, I offer sessions at my Oakland office.

 In my experience, I have found my clients receiving video sessions to make progress.
 You are more than welcome to try sessions in various methods (e.g. video and office-based) and see what works best for you.
 Thompson (2016), from Portland State University, reviewed the literature on teletherapy and concluded, “teletherapy appears to produce therapeutic changes in a client in a similar manner to traditional therapy.”
 Chakrabarti (2015) discovered that research data from studies “comparing clinical outcomes between videoconferencing-based interventions and conventional treatment found both conditions to be equivalent across diverse populations, across all age groups, and on a wide range of outcome measure.”